saucelabs/sauce-docs/docs/api-testing/integrations/apifctl-cicd-integration.md

 import TabItem from '@theme/TabItem';

 :::warning
-`apifctl` tool has been dismissed and replaced with [saucectl](/api-testing/integrations/apitesting-saucectl-integration/).
+`apifctl`  has been deprecated and replaced with [saucectl](/api-testing/integrations/apitesting-saucectl-integration/).

 If you have any questions, please reach out to your Customer Success Manager or Sauce Labs Support.
 :::